scottcrossen/custom-shell/README.md

 ### Description

 This repository is a mock shell program designed to run and handle execution of code in a unix-type environment.
 The makefile provides functionality to compile the multi-build project into a single distributable and also test.

-Many of the files contained in this repository also fullfill some of the requirements for the BYU course titled CS 324.
+A docker-build system is included for cross-platform development and isolation.
+It also faciliates the rebuilding process whenever a change is made to source files.

 It is written and maintained by Scott Leland Crossen.

 ### Files